rhiever/reddit-analysis/README.md

 of `reddit-analysis` simultaneously and not risk getting banned for overusing the reddit API.
 To enable multiprocess PRAW in `reddit-analysis`, add the `-u` flag.

-See the <a href="https://praw.readthedocs.org/en/latest/pages/multiprocess.html" target="_blank">PRAW
-documentation<a/> for more information.
+See the [PRAW documentation](https://praw.readthedocs.org/en/latest/pages/multiprocess.html) for more information.